-As part of the coursework, students enhance their language and study skills while going on field trips to sites on campus and in the local community, taking weekend trips, conversing with native English-speaking students, listening to guest speakers and gaining advice from mentors who guide students through the program.
+As part of the coursework, students enhance their language and study skills while learning about the campus, procedures, and resources available at BU.
+They converse with English-speaking students, listen to guest speakers, and gain advice from mentors who guide students through the program.

-- Earn 6 Credits: Enter as a freshman ahead of other first year students.
+- Earn 6 Credits: Enter ahead of other first year students.

-- Adapt Smoothly: Small classes, specialized instructors and student assistants all give ASP students personal attention, easing the transition into a new environment.
+- Adapt Smoothly: Small classes, specialized instructors, and student assistants all give ASPO students personal attention, easing the transition into a new learning environment.

 - Build Academic Skills: Learn to manage study and personal time ahead of the fall semester.

-- Learn about American Culture: Mix with native English-speaking students during rewarding summer activities.
+- Learn about American Culture: Mix with English-speaking students during rewarding online events.